-In I cor.
+In 1 cor.
 5:7-8, Paul tells us not to keep this feast with old leaven, for Christ is our passover.
-To the same church, Paul said he received of the Lord that which he delivered to them, that the Lord Jesus, the same night in which he was betrayed took bread (I Cor.
+To the same church, Paul said he received of the Lord that which he delivered to them, that the Lord Jesus, the same night in which he was betrayed took bread (1 Cor.
 11:23).
 In Matt.
 26:18, the Master said, "My time is at hand; I will keep the passover at thy house with my disciples."
-Verse 26 says, "And as they were eating (eating what? the passover?); Jesus took bread; (and of that bread he said) "Take, eat; this is my body."
+Verse 26 says, "And as they were eating (eating what? the passover?): Jesus took bread: ing (eating what? the passover?); Jesus took bread; (and of that bread he said) "Take, eat; this is my body."
 This is the same that Paul delivered to the church at Corinth.

 Let us now take a look at the passover and see what kind of bread was used.
 In Exo.
+12:1-20, we hear what kind of bread was used.
+In Exo.
 12:1-20, we hear the Lord commanding Moses and Aaron in the land of Egypt the things to eat and how to eat them.
 Also, in II Chron.
-35:13, - "and they roasted the passover with fire according to the ordinarce: but the other holy offerings sod they in pots, and in caldrons, and in pans, and divided them speedily among all of the people.
+35:13, - "and they roasted the passover with fire according to the ordinance; but the other holy offerings sod they in pots, and in caldrons, and in pans, and divided them speedily among all of the people.
 In Exo.
 12, we further learn that the lamb was to be roasted with fire, and eaten with unleaven bread and with bitter herbs.
-It was not to be eaten raw, nor sodded at all with water; leavened bread or oil bread could not be used.
+It was not to be eaten raw, nor sodded at all with water: leavened bread or oil nor sodded at all with water; leavened bread or oil bread could not be used.
 Again in Num.
 9:1-13, there is an account, and again we have no leaven bread and no oil bread.

 In II Kings 23:2 and II Chron.
 35:1, King Josiah read to all the people the work of the book of the covenant which was found in the house of the Lord.
 We read in II Kings 23:21: "And the king commanded all the people to keep the passover unto the Lord your God as it is written in the book of this covenant."
 And the book was in the house of the Lord that contains II Kings 23:21 and Exo.
 12:8 where we find specified the lamb, unleavened bread and bitter herbs.
 In II Kings 23:22-23, we learn that there was not such a passover kept from the days of the Judges, nor all the kings of Israel or Judah, but in the 18th year of Josiah's reign they kept it as the ordinance said.
-To be sure the ancient order was restored read II Kings 23 and II Chron.
+To be sure the ancient order was restored read II Kings

+23 and II Chron.
 35:18-19.